-Supervision: Students in NALA provide legal services under the supervision of attorneys at Berkeley Law.
+Supervision: Students in NALA provide legal services under the supervision of attorneys at California Indian Legal Services.

 For more information, please contact the student leaders at firstname.lastname@example.org.